 How to Visit

 The Desert Botanical Garden is open daily except on Thanksgiving, Christmas, and July 4.
 Hours are seasonal, and the garden may close early for special events, so check the calendar before you go.
 Garden members can enter an hour early on Wednesday and Sunday.

 The cost of admission depends on the season; entry ranges from $14.95 to $29.95 for adults and $9.95 to $14.95 for children between the ages of 3 and 17.
 Children under 3, active military personnel, and members get in free.
 General admission does not include special events or exhibitions.

 No matter what time of year you visit, be prepared.
 Bring a refillable water bottle (the garden has two hydration stations) and sunscreen, which is essential even in the winter.
 Sunglasses and maybe even a hat are recommended, too.
 Since there’s no tram, you’ll be doing a lot of walking.
 Wear comfortable shoes.

 You can easily combine a visit to the Desert Botanical Garden with a visit to its next-door neighbor, the Phoenix Zoo, although it will make for a long, tiring day, especially during warmer months.
 Another option is to visit the Hall of Flame Museum of Firefighting, less than a mile away.
 Or, stop by the equally close Arizona Heritage Center, run by the Arizona Historical Society.

-The Desert Botanical Garden is located within Papago Park.
-For an Instagram-worthy shot, hike to the park’s famous landmark, Hole in the Rock.
+For an Instagram-worthy shot, hike to Papago Park’s famous landmark, Hole in the Rock.
 You should be able to spot it from Galvin Parkway and find its parking lot easily.
 The hike takes only 10 minutes, if that, and has a minimal elevation gain.
 Go at sunset for breathtaking views of downtown Phoenix silhouetted against a dramatic orange sky.